 HON.
 S.B.
+VUNIVALU.- That was what you said, Honourable Member.

-VUNIVALU.- Let me explain about the motto for the police which is written in Latin.
+Let me explain about the motto for the police which is written in Latin.
 "Motto is Salus Populi, Supre remand Lapse."
 The meaning is a very short one, "The Welfare of the people is the highest law."

-Some police can be in the Police Force for 20 years as the PC but they think about the motto when they are told during the recruit.
+Nothing else, no promotion.
+Some police can be in the Police Force for 20 years as the PC but they think about the motto when they are told during recruitment.

 Madam Speaker, during national disasters, nevertheless, if a policeman is on day-off or on leave, the motto will never come out of the policemen's head and mind.
 He has to move on.
-Some countries they keep this motto as a court of arm.
-As for us in Fiji our court of arm is Rerevaka na Kalou, Ka Doka na Tui which is written in the Bible verse 1 Peter Chapter 2 Verse 17.
+Some consciously keep this motto as a coat of arm.
+As for us in Fiji, our coat of arm is Rerevaka na Kalou, Ka Doka na Tui which is written in the Bible of 1 Peter: Chapter 2 Verse 17.

-Madam Speaker, to conclude.
-I know that this is our last Budget debate before the next general elections.
+Madam Speaker, to conclude, I know that this is our last Budget debate before the next general elections.
 We have proved in the last General Elections that the FijiFirst captured 32 seats.
-We are all knew.
-It was the first time a new party called FijiFirst under the leadership of Honourable Prime Minister, Voreqe Bainimarama, the people of this nation voted for 32 seats in this Parliament.
-But now we are known, in Fiji.
-But there are plenty voters who know us.
-Villagers, settlements, in the maritime areas, they do not know me and even the Honourable Members.
-Now they know us now.
+We were all new, it was the first time that a new party called FijiFirst under the leadership of the Honourable Prime Minister, Voreqe Bainimarama, and the people of this nation voted 32 seats in this Parliament.
+Now, we are known in Fiji and plenty voters who know us in villages, settlements, in the maritime areas; they do not know me and even the Honourable Members.
+They know us now.
 They have been moving around like in Nadroga.

-But now we are known and we have worked tirelessly around Fiji and I strongly believe that we will create history in the General Election and that the seven seats on this side will be doubled.
+We are well known now.
+We have worked tirelessly throughout Fiji and I strongly believe that we will create history in the next General Election and that the seven seats on this side will be doubled.
 I have mentioned this, so it is an honour for me to say "Thank you" to some Opposition Members.
-It is an honour for me to say this, you will not be able to sit here next year because some of our FijiFirst Party members here will be sitting on that side of the House.
+It is an honour for me to say this, as you will not be able to sit here next year because some of our FijiFirst Party members here will be sitting on that side of the House.
 I wish you good luck in your future endeavours.